 To amp myself up for these runs, there’s a lot of Lupe Fiasco on my Amazon Prime playlist; his music is upbeat, introspective, and addresses different issues.
 I listen to him if I’m doing a treadmill run or a hard run outside when I’m not with friends.
 For easier runs, I like to just catch up with friends and need to make sure I can talk.

 But all of that doesn’t make running easy all the time.
 When I’m lacking motivation, my friends get me out of the house.
 I’d say about 90 percent of my running habits today are because I’m going to hang out with friends.
 I actually haven’t had this many friends since high school!

 My advice to people who want to start running or working out:

-- Create a habit of laying your clothes out ahead of time, especially early in the morning.
+First, create a habit of laying your clothes out ahead of time, especially early in the morning.
 After a while you won’t have to think about it, you just do it.
 Getting your stuff ready for beforehand reduces the need to make that early morning decision: Do I get up and run?
 The easiest way to build a habit is to make it happen on autopilot, and by knowing you’re all set and ready to go, there’s no more mental struggle about whether or not to hit the snooze button.

-- Give yourself something to look forward to after your workout, like coffee.
+Second, give yourself something to look forward to after your workout, like coffee.

-- Consider it a mental workout, too.
+And third, consider it a mental workout, too.
 Your body is capable of a lot more than you think it is.
 When you’re fatigued and want to slow down, it’s not really a physical limit—it’s an emotion.
 Your brain makes you feel it, but you can push past it.
 Once you understand that, it’s motivating.